 If I would use only a few adjectives to describe myself, I would choose these additional words:

 - Lonely - somewhat, intellectually.
-Although I am willing to invest a lot in a friendship with right people, only with a few close friends I can be fully myself, and some of them live far away.
-In most cases, even among good friends, I need to avoid certain subjects and try filter my humor.
+Although I am willing to invest a lot in friendship with right people, only with a few close friends I can be fully myself, and most of them live far away.
+In most cases, even among good friends, I need to avoid certain subjects and try to filter my humor.
 I spend lots of my time in solitude, by choice, but deep human connections are absolutely precious to me.

 Defining myself with several words.